 - Preheat oven to 350°F (per the recipe below).

-- Add an onion, a couple pieces of celery and a couple of carrots in the bottom of the pan (optional, this will add great flavor to your gravy).
-Add 1″ or so of broth to the bottom of the pan.
+- Add an onion, a couple of pieces of celery, and a couple of carrots in the bottom of the pan (optional, this will add great flavor to your gravy).
+Add 1″ or so of chicken stock or broth to the bottom of the pan.

 - Remove from the oven and REST at least 20-30 minutes before carving.